Lance Rentzel: Los Angeles Rams

-Rentzel led the Los Angeles Rams in receptions (38) in 1971, but was never able to regain his previous level of play.
-In October 1972, he was the subject of a lengthy feature article in SPORT Magazine written by Gary Cartwright.
-Also that year, Rentzel wrote When All the Laughter Died in Sorrow, about his professional football experiences and personal life.
+Rentzel led the Rams in receptions (38) in 1971, but was never able to regain his previous level of play.
+In October 1972, he was the subject of a lengthy feature article in Sport Magazine written by Gary Cartwright.
+That same year, Rentzel wrote When All the Laughter Died in Sorrow, about his professional football experiences and personal life.

 In 1973, while on probation for the indecent exposure charge, Rentzel was suspended indefinitely by the NFL at the start of the 1973 season for conduct detrimental to the league after being convicted for possession of marijuana.
 He was reinstated in 1974 after a ten-month suspension.

 Rentzel was one of three men credited with inspiring the eccentricities that surround Media Day at the Super Bowl.
-In January 1975, SPORT Magazine editor Dick Schaap hired Rentzel and teammate Fred Dryer to cover Super Bowl IX.
+In January 1975, Sport Magazine editor Dick Schaap hired Rentzel and teammate Fred Dryer to cover Super Bowl IX.
 Donning costumes inspired by The Front Page, "Cubby O'Switzer" (Rentzel) and "Scoops Brannigan" (Dryer) peppered players and coaches from both the Minnesota Vikings and Pittsburgh Steelers with questions that ranged from the clichéd to the downright absurd.
 Rentzel humorously explained, "We're here to ask the dumbest questions we can and to mooch as much food and beer as we possibly can."

 Retirement

 On August 27, 1975, Rentzel was placed on waivers, effectively ending his career.
-After playing in nine NFL seasons, Rentzel accumulated 4,826 receiving yards, 38 receiving touchdowns, 196 rushing yards, three rushing touchdowns, 1,000 return yards, a touchdown from a fumble recovery, and a perfect passer rating of 158.3 by completing his lone pass attempt for a 58-yard touchdown.
+After playing in nine NFL seasons, Rentzel accumulated 268 receptions for 4,826 yards and 38 receiving touchdowns to go along with 26 carries for 196 yards and two rushing touchdowns as well as 80 returns for 1,000 return yards and a touchdown, a touchdown from a fumble recovery, and a perfect passer rating of 158.3 by completing his lone pass attempt for a 58-yard touchdown.